LarsPeterson/email-marketing/README.md

-# Secrets of Email Digital Marketing
+# Secrets of Email Marketing

 A person doesn't want sold to.
 Finding a universal design to use regardless of the email type is critical.